-Demonstrative Pronoun is a pronoun that is used to denote the referring objects showing clearly.
-These pronouns are used to tell about person, place, or things but specifically.
+Demonstrative Pronoun is a pronoun that we use to denote the referring objects showing clearly.
+We use these pronouns to tell about a person, place, or thing specifically.
 They can be either singular or plural.
 The word we use to replace the name of a specific person, place, or thing is a demonstrative pronoun.

 Examples of Demonstrative Pronoun

 Here are some examples of demonstrative pronouns.
 We have an explanation of the demonstrative pronoun used in the sentences.

 Here, ‘that’ means a student who scores more.